HMS Diana (1794): Fate

-On 7 March 1815 Diana was sold to the Dutch navy for £36,796.
-On 27 August 1816 she was one of six Dutch frigates that participated in the bombardment of Algiers.
-Diana was destroyed in a fire on 16 January 1839 while in dry-dock at Willemsoord, Den Helder.
+On 7 March 1815, Diana was sold to the Dutch Navy for £36,796.
+On 27 August 1816, she was one of five Dutch frigates and one corvette that participated in the bombardment of Algiers.
+Her captain then was Pieter Ziervogel.
+The ship suffered 6 dead and 22 wounded in the action.

+HNLMS Diana was destroyed in a fire on 16 January 1839 while in dry-dock at Willemsoord, Den Helder.